instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 # Amina's updates on the telepresence robot

+# Sep 29 Summary:
+- Discovered that on the client's side audio was muted; enabled it.
+- Do we need the audio to play on the robot's side?
+- Testing continued with Aalya

 # Sep 27 Summary:
 - Good news: the audio now works on the robot's side -- do we need this?
 Should the audio only work on the client's side?
 Investigate that further.